Chungzter/CommiZard/CONTRIBUTING.md

 > ways to do it!

 Need guidance?
 Just comment on an issue (or open one) saying *"I'd like to help with this!"*.
-I’ll happily walk you through it.
+I'll happily walk you through it.

 ---

-Whether you’re reporting a typo or sending a PR, you’re helping more than you know!
+Whether you're reporting a typo or sending a PR, you're helping more than you know!
 Thanks in advance.